Zenon: Girl of the 21st Century (film)

-Zenon: Girl of the 21st Century is a 1999 Disney Channel Original Movie directed by Kenneth Johnson and starring Kirsten Storms as the eponymous heroine.
+Zenon: Girl of the 21st Century is a 1999 American science fiction comedy film directed by Kenneth Johnson and starring Kirsten Storms as the eponymous heroine.
+The film premiered on Disney Channel on January 23, 1999.
 The film was based on the book Zenon: Girl of the 21st Century written by Marilyn Sadler and Roger Bollen.
 The film was originally conceived as a pilot for a potential television series.
 The film was the first under the Disney Channel Original Movie banner to produce a sequel, Zenon: The Zequel (2001).
 A third and final installment was also produced, Zenon: Z3 (2004).